 Drains Aren't Dumps

 The name says it all!
 Storm drains lead to our local waterways and anything other than rain that goes into a storm drain is considered an illicit discharge and could flow into the nearest creek, stream, pond, or lake.
 Those waterways eventually flow into the river, which is our drinking water source.
 Illicit discharges and illegal dumping impair water quality.
 If you see anything other than rain go into a storm drain, report it to the Ombudsman’s office by calling 803-929-6000.

 Richland County and City of Columbia work together to encourage citizens to place storm drain markers on storm drains in their neighborhoods.
 These markers are a “friendly reminder” to citizens that stormwater drains to the river and only rain should go into storm drains.
 Click here to visit the Drains Aren't Dumps website and sign up to mark storm drains in your neighborhood.

 Trash the Poop

 Leaving dog waste on the ground can cause more than messy shoes and dirty looks from your neighbors.
 It also has a negative impact when rain washes it into our waterways and becomes harmful to your health and your pet’s health, too!
 Pet waste contains three times more bacteria than human waste.
-When it rains, residue and bacteria from the waste is washed into our local waterways where it can cause diseases in humans and animals.
-Richland County offers free pet waste stations for neighborhoods who enroll in the Trash the Poop program.
+When it rains, residue and bacteria from the waste are washed into our local waterways where it can cause diseases in humans and animals.
+Richland County offers free pet waste stations for neighborhoods that enroll in the Trash the Poop program.
 For more information visit www.trashthepoop.com.